drunkint/Election-Monopoly-SFML/README.md

 8. And the game is on!
 Press space for player one to roll the dice.
 9. Player one might end up on one of the 3 different kinds of Locations:
        City.
 Then we will need to choose among one of the three options:
-          - Beg door to door for votes: spend 100 thousand ntd, local support rate increases by 5%~10%.
+          a.
+Beg door to door for votes: spend 100 thousand ntd, local support rate increases by 5%~10%.
-          - Give a fundraising speech: get 100 to 300 thousand ntd.
+          b.
+Give a fundraising speech: get 100 to 300 thousand ntd.
-          - Bribe: spend 800 thousand, local support rate skyrockets by 30%~60% News.
+          c.
+Bribe: spend 800 thousand, local support rate skyrockets by 30%~60% News.
 Then we will need to choose if we want to defame our opponent:
-          - Yes: Spend 1 million, and a random city/county will 100% vote for you.
+          a.
+Yes: Spend 1 million, and a random city/county will 100% vote for you.
-          - No: Skip
+          b.
+No: Skip
        Special cases.
 These are:
-          - Office of the President: get 500 thousand ntd
+          a.
+Office of the President: get 500 thousand ntd
-          - Independent Country of Miaoli: "Going abroad during COVID-19?
+          b.
+Independent Country of Miaoli: "Going abroad during COVID-19?
 Quarintine for 3 days"
-          - NTU Hospital: Stay for 3 days
+          c.
+NTU Hospital: Stay for 3 days
-          - Lyudao prison: money cuts half
+          d.
+Lyudao prison: money cuts half
-          - Police: If you bribed during the past 10 days, teleport to Lyudao prison and stay there for 3 days.
+          e.
+Police: If you bribed during the past 10 days, teleport to Lyudao prison and stay there for 3 days.
 10. Press space to pass the dice to the other player.
 11. Repeat this for 15 days(rounds)
 12. The game ends on election day.
 Please see 5. for details.